rajeshbakthavachalam/AgenticSDLC/README.md

 AgenticSDLC uses a state-driven graph (powered by [LangGraph](https://www.langchain.com/langgraph)) with conditional routing to manage the process.
 The project also integrates with Redis (optionally hosted externally) for caching and state persistence, and provides a visual workflow diagram of the entire process.

+## Repository

+This project is maintained by [rajeshbakthavachalam](https://github.com/rajeshbakthavachalam/AgenticSDLC)

 ## Features
 - **End-to-End SDLC Automation:** Automates every stage of the software development lifecycle—from project initialization to deployment.
 - **Graph-Based Orchestration:** Uses a state-driven graph with conditional routing to manage SDLC tasks.